Photo-induced directional transport in extended SSH chains: Introduction

 The key findings of this work are (i) light irradiation induces spatial asymmetry in the system, resulting in pronounced rectification behavior, (ii) the rectification efficiency is significantly enhanced under optimal irradiation conditions, and (iii) the rectification characteristics can be tuned by adjusting the parameters of the applied field.
 These findings highlight the possibility of the system as a flexible platform for optoelectronic control in low-dimensional systems.

 The rest of the presentation is organized as follows.
 In Sec.~\ref{sec2}, we present the model and the necessary theoretical formulation to compute current rectification ratio.
 All the results are critically analyzed in Sec.~\ref{sec3}.
 Finally, in Sec.~\ref{con}, we end with concluding remarks.
+A detailed derivation of the Floquet formalism used to construct the Hamiltonian in the presence of light is provided in Appendix~\ref{appa}.
+The band structure analysis is presented in Appendix~\ref{appb}, and the frequency-dependent energy spectrum is discussed in Appendix~\ref{appc}.